Jyothi-Vummadi/Medhanvesh-2024/README.md

 JavaScript <br/>

 # To view website
-Download the project files and click on 'index.html' <br>
+• Extract the Project Files and click on 'index.html' <br>
-Link to deployed website: https://bvrithyderabad.edu.in/medhanvesh2024/
+• Link to deployed website: https://bvrithyderabad.edu.in/medhanvesh2024/